Our Services

 Helpful Resources

-High blood pressure is serious but very treatable, and the DASH diet lowers sodium while boosting potassium and fiber to improve vessel health and can drop systolic readings by about 8 to 14 mmHg, often within 2 weeks.
+High blood pressure (hypertension) is serious but highly treatable.
+The DASH diet — which lowers sodium and boosts potassium and fiber — improves blood vessel health and can reduce systolic blood pressure by 8 to 14 mmHg, often within just 2 weeks.

 Here's the truth — high blood pressure is serious, but it is also very treatable.
 One of the most powerful, medically approved tools available is something you can start today: the DASH diet.